pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 **PDM** for the time being.
 It is the only tool in the list below that has documented workflow to support such extensions.
 It also supports other backends such as scikit build and meson-python that will allow you to fully customize your build.

-NOTE: You can also use Hatch but you will need to write your own plugin for this support.
+NOTE: You can also use Hatch for non pure python builds but you will need to write your own plugin for this support.